PG&E Corporation research snapshot

 ai Confidence

-High for 2025 revenue, GAAP EPS, non-GAAP core EPS, Q1 2026 EPS, 2026 guidance, shares outstanding, market cap math, and service territory facts.
+High for Q2 2026 GAAP and non-GAAP core EPS, H1 2026 results, 2026 guidance, FY2025 revenue and EPS, shares outstanding, market cap math, cash and debt, and analyst consensus.
 Medium for technical timing and three-year valuation ranges because PCG can reprice quickly on wildfire, regulatory, rate, or financing news.

 investment Certainty